a-bautista/mydashboard_tasks/README.md

 `ALTER TABLE TASK_TASK`
 `RENAME COLUMN responsible TO username_id;`

+It's better to apply the migrations with `python manage.py makemigrations` and `python manage.py migrate` instead of creating the tables manually.

 After you have created the db, you need to apply the migrations and create a super user: